suefrontend/leetcode-javascript/1-Two-Sum/1-Two-Sum.md

 ## Solution

-1. To solve this problem, I'm going to use Map.
-Map is an object which holds key and value.
-First, create an empty Map which will store data.
+1. First, create an empty object which will store data.
+Key will be the actual integer of an array, and value will be its index.

 ```
 var twoSum = function(nums, target) {

-  var obj = new Map();
+  var obj = {};

 ```